clementB94/dashboard_python/README.md

 | ------------- | ------------- |
 | ![image](https://user-images.githubusercontent.com/81488993/138509538-ac43e10e-d816-4163-ac32-ea925bc83f1b.png) | ![image](https://user-images.githubusercontent.com/81488993/138507587-666eb93e-313b-44af-9bf1-51bbeeb2f9c3.png) |

 This Map is about the evolution, so it's better to see it scroll in the app.
-But what we can say is that United states has been first since the beginning and that some countries has never obtained any medals and some others has obtained their first ever medal quite recently.
+But what we can say is that United states has been first since the beginning and that some countries has never gained any medals and some others has obtained their first ever medal quite recently.

 ## Map of medals won by sport